|

 Photograph Collection, undated

-1 b & w print and 2 negatives
+1 B/W print and 2 negatives

 SWCPC 816 E1

 Portrait of Mae Nix Warren at age 50 (ca. 1950s).
-She compiled a diary that is housed with the
+She compiled a diary that is

-WWI veteran.
-They had two children David Byno
+Byno Warren a farmer and WWI veteran.
+They had two children David Byno Warren

-Warren and Dollie Mae Hobgood.
+and Dollie Mae Hobgood.

 Water, Inc. (Lubbock, Texas)

-Photograph collection, 1967
+Photograph Collection, 1967

 16 copy prints, 16 copy slides